YonSci/eca-census-handbook/docs/experiences-lessons-2020/Chapter-06/Introduction.md

 ## Introduction

-Carrying out census field enumeration will require many personnel who cannot be raised from the NSO employees alone.
+Carrying out census field enumeration will require many personnel who cannot be raised from the National Statistics Office (NSO) employees alone.
 Thousands of people will have to be engaged for a short period of time, in various roles such as enumerators, supervisors, and IT support staff.
 These short-term staff may have limited experience in statistical operations.
-Therefore, it is crucial that sufficient training is undertaken so that all personnel fully understand their duties; how their efforts fit into overall census goals; and their obligations with regards to confidentiality, security and accuracy of data.
+Therefore, it is crucial that sufficient training is undertaken so that all personnel fully understand their duties, how their efforts fit into overall census goals, and their obligations with regards to confidentiality, security and accuracy of data.

 ### Recruitment and training of field staff during the non-digital vs digital era

-In a digital census additional personnel will be required to handle the ICT component.
-This will include a team to undertake data quality checks, and a team to provide IT support to the supervisors and enumerators including trouble shooting of both hardware and software IT issues.
+In a digital census, additional personnel will be required to handle the Information and Communications Technology (ICT)component.
+This will include a team to undertake data quality checks, and a team to provide Information and Technology (IT) support to the supervisors and enumerators including trouble shooting of both hardware and software IT issues.

 The effective use of digital tools in a census necessitates a workforce of IT-literate enumerators.
 Enumerators must possess a range of digital skills, including:

 *   Proficiency in using tablets or other data collection devices.
-*   Navigating data collection applications (CAPI).
+*   •	Navigating data collection applications (Computer-Assisted Personal Interviewing (CAPI)).
 *   Understanding data security protocols.
 *   Basic troubleshooting.